-- (a) The REO represents residential customers participating in our free 60-day Internet offer available to households with K-12 and/or college students or educators who are not currently Spectrum Internet customers.
-These residential customers are generally eligible to purchase additional products and services (i.e., video, voice and mobile) at current promotional rates. - (b) As part of our pledge to the FCC, Keep Americans Connected customers represents customers who would have been disconnected by quarter end as a result of non-payment under our normal policies, but were not disconnected and collection efforts paused due to COVID-19 related payment challenges.
-As of quarter end, approximately 140,000 residential customers had requested protection from disconnection under the pledge of which 1,000 would have been disconnected for non-payment under our normal policies.
-At the end of April, 36,000 of those 140,000 customers' outstanding balance is now fully current, and in total nearly 50% have made partial or full payments since entering disconnection protection.
-However, at the end of April, 67,000 of those 140,000 customers now have past due balances beyond the point of normal disconnection. - (c) Small and Medium Business Seasonal Plan represents small and medium business customers who have requested a reduced level of service and now pay a reduced price for their service due to temporary business closure or because these customers have reduced their service offering to their own customers. - (d) Customers that connected as part of the REO who have subscribed to products in addition to Spectrum Internet (i.e., video, voice, mobile) during the 60-day free Internet offer.
+- (a) The REO represents residential customers receiving free Internet service by participating in Charter's free 60-day Internet offer available to households with K-12 and/or college students or educators who were not Spectrum Internet customers.
+This offer for new customers ended on June 30, 2020.
+These residential customers are generally eligible to purchase additional products and services (i.e. video, voice and mobile) at current promotional rates.
+Of the 448,000 Internet customers who were added as part of the REO through June 30, 2020 (of which 119,000 were added in March), 160,000 remained within their 60-day free period with 288,000 having rolled off the promotional period as of June 30, 2020.
+Nearly 90% of cumulative connects on the REO remained Internet customers as of July 27, 2020. - (b) As part of our March 2020 pledge to the FCC which we extended through June 30, KAC represents customers who requested to not be disconnected from service due to COVID-19 related payment challenges and would have been disconnected under our normal collection policies during the pledge period.
+Approximately 600,000 residential customers and 100,000 SMB customers had requested protection from disconnection, of which at the peak of the program, 208,000 and 14,000, respectively, would have been disconnected under our normal collection policies.
+Approximately 30% of the KAC customer bills were current, and over 60% were making partial or full payments.
+In an effort to assist these COVID-19 impacted customers with overdue balances, we waived \$76 million of residential, \$6 million of SMB and \$3 million of mobile receivables, each of which were recorded as a reduction to revenue in the second quarter.
+These customers no longer have an overdue balance and will be subject to Charter's standard collection practices going forward. - (c) Represents small and medium businesses and Enterprise hospitality customers who have requested a reduced level of service and now pay a reduced price for their service due to temporary business closure or because these customers have reduced their service offering to their own customers. - (d) Customers who are receiving free Internet Service as part of the REO who have subscribed to products in addition to Spectrum Internet (i.e., video, voice, mobile) during the 60-day Free Internet Offer.
 Billings are not deferred for these additional services.
-Approximately 5,000 and 1,000 of the REO customers were current video and voice customers, respectively.